 Frisco, TX Traffic Tickets

-Frisco Attorney Help for Driver License Suspension
+Frisco Lawyer Help for Driver License Suspension

 Did you receive a letter that the Texas Department of Public Safety (“TxDPS”) is trying to suspend your driver's license?
 You do NOT have to just accept the suspension.
 There are numerous legal defenses, but you must act fast.
 You only have 20 days from the date of the letter in which to request a hearing to contest the suspension.
-In many cases, a Frisco attorney help for driver license suspension can help you retain your license!
+In many cases, a Frisco lawyer help for driver license suspension can help you retain your license!
 With over 25 years of legal experience, the attorneys with the Law Office of Todd E. Tkach, P.C., have developed successful strategies to win driver license suspension hearings.
 Our overall plan is simple, but the details can be rather sophisticated.
 It begins with an analysis of the facts and the application of the relevant procedural and substantive laws.
 With our experience and knowledge of the law, we have developed the skills necessary to prevail at driver license suspension hearings.

 All Texas driver licenses are issued by the Texas Department of Public Safety.
 This government agency has the power to issue and suspend or revoke Texas driver licenses and to prohibit anyone from driving in Texas, even if they don’t have a Texas driver's license.

-A driver license suspension begins with a notice from TxDPS, mailed to the last address that it has on file for you.
+A driver license suspension begins with a notice from TxDPS to the last address that it has on file for you.
 Failure to request a hearing within 20 days from the date of that notice letter will result in a suspension or revocation of your driver's license.
 If you receive a notice letter from TxDPS, call us immediately!
 We will take care of everything from beginning to end.
 We will timely request a hearing with TxDPS, we will attend your hearing, and we will argue the facts and the law on your behalf.
 At the conclusion of the suspension hearing, we will notify you of the result of the hearing and instruct you on anything that needs to be done.

 The Texas Transportation Code provides the statutory authority for TxDPS to seek a suspension of a persons’ driver's license if it determines that the person: